ratan-lab/BIMS6000_R_activity/B2a_Day4_Preclass_Setup.md

   i.
 Please also have all files on the "UVA Collab" site downloaded and on your computer's desktop at the start of the session.

   j.
-In RStudio, click on "File" and then "Open File..." and open the `B2a_Day4_R_Tutorial.Rmd` file in RStudio.
+In RStudio, click on "File" and then "Open File..." and open the %FILENAME% file in RStudio.
 We'll be working through this document for the tutorial.

   k.
 We'll also need to install some R packages which provide capabilities we will use to analyze data.
 Specifically, we will be using the package "tidyverse" for analyses.
 You can install tidyverse by using the following command in the console